noi-techpark/authentication-server/registration-event-listener/README.md

 * Open the config [tab]
 * click in the input box next to event listeners, a dropdown with all available event listeners is shown
 * select our registration_event_listener

+## How to add users to get notified about new registrations?

+Create a group called: "Sankt Virtual Managers"
+Assign the user who wants to get notified for new registrations to this specific group.